"Otumfuo my love": Asantehene delights as Lady Julia reaffirms her marriage vows

-Otumfuo At 25: Lady Julia Reaffirms His Marriage Vows To Asantehene In Adorable Video
+Otumfuo At 25: Lady Julia Reaffirms Her Marriage Vows To Asantehene In Adorable Video

 - The video of Lady Julia's speech as she celebrated her husband is trending online